-Complaint subcommittee members will endeavour to review and discuss their assigned files and determine whether or not a transcript of evidence and/or a response to a complaint is necessary within a month of receipt of the file.
-All material (transcripts, audiotapes, court files, etc.) which a complaint subcommittee wishes to examine in relation to a complaint will be obtained on their behalf by the Registrar, on their instruction, and not by individual complaint subcommittee members
+Complaint subcommittee members will endeavour to review and discuss their assigned files within a month of receipt of the file.
+All material (transcripts, audiotapes, court files, etc.) which a complaint subcommittee wishes to examine in relation to a complaint will be obtained on their behalf by the Registrar, and not by individual complaint subcommittee members.

 Given the nature of the complaint, the complaint subcommittee may instruct the Registrar to order a transcript of evidence, or the tape recording of evidence, as part of their investigation.
 If necessary, the complainant is contacted to determine the stage the court proceeding is in before a transcript is ordered.
-The complaint subcommittee may instruct the Registrar to hold the file in abeyance until the matter before the courts is resolved.
-If a transcript is ordered, court reporters are instructed not to submit the transcript to the subject judge for editing.
+The complaint subcommittee may instruct the Registrar to hold the file in abeyance until the matter before the courts is resolved